microsoft/onefuzz/docs/migrating-to-events-2.0.md

 2. Using the new events API at `GET https://{onefuzz instance}/api/events` with a request body `{ "event_id": "00000000-0000-0000-0000-000000000000" }`
 3. Using the onefuzz cli `onefuzz events get "00000000-0000-0000-0000-000000000000"`

+_**You can migrate your event handling code today to use any of those 3 options so that you will be unaffected by the future breaking change.**_